hughjonesd/why-natural-selection/README.md

 Code for the paper "Human capital mediates natural selection in contemporary humans" by Abdel Abdellaoui and David Hugh-Jones.

+# The paper

+The current version is available at https://github.com/hughjonesd/why-natural-selection/blob/master/why-natural-selection.pdf.

 # To download